David Robilliard: Career

 Almost all of the 58 paintings he produced between 1987 and 1988 were portraits.
 They are portraits of anonymous people he observed, as well as acquaintances and fellow artists such as Heard, Gilbert & George and Duggie Fields.

 His second volume of poetry, Swallowing Helmets, was published in 1987.
 Through 1987, Robilliard distributed shorter poems on postcards that were then sent through the post to a small mailing list (edition of 300).
 The poems were printed on an old letterpress by the art dealer Paul Conran.
 They distributed a poem card through the post each month in 1987.
-In December 1987, the 12 poems cards were reprinted by Birch & Conran as A Box of Poems in an edition of 100 copies; the first 30 copies contained a live cassette recording of Robilliard reading each poem.
+In December 1987, the 12 poem cards were reprinted by Birch & Conran as A Box of Poems in an edition of 100 copies; the first 30 copies contained a live cassette recording of Robilliard reading each poem.
 Birch & Conran also posthumously published poem cards for November and December 1988.
 His poem cards were also produced by Gilbert & George, Hercules Fisherman, Judy Adam and Lorcan O' Neill.
 He also wrote books and published articles in The Fred, Square Peg and The Manipulator.

 His artwork was exhibited at L'Escargot and the Hippodrome, a music venue on Charing Cross.
 His work was shown in a posthumous exhibition in 1990, at the Hirschl & Adler Modern gallery in New York.
 It was also included within the group exhibition The British Art Show 1990 at the Southbank Centre in London.
 Museum director Rudi Fuchs continued to champion his work, curating a retrospective in 1993 at the Stedelijk Museum in Amsterdam entitled A Roomful of Hungry Looks.
 Robilliard's work was also frequently curated by Hans Ulrich Obrist, who had met the artist in 1987.
 He was the subject of a retrospective exhibition at the Institute of Contemporary Arts in London in 2014.

-Currently, his artwork is exhibited at Tate Modern in London as well as the Stedelijk Museum in Amsterdam.
-Other artwork is owned by the Arts Council Collection.
+His paintings are held in the permanent collections of Tate Modern, London, the Stedelijk Museum, Amsterdam, and the Arts Council Collection.